 June is Alzheimer’s & Brain Awareness Month – an opportunity to raise awareness of the disease and funds for research for the fight against Alzheimer’s.

 For anyone who has come face-to-face with this awful disease, you quickly understand that the fight is very personal.

 “My passion for finding a cure to Alzheimer’s is because of a man I met as a child,” says Jeanne Kelly, assistant project manager at Gray.
 “This man was like a second Grandpa to me, and it pained to watch him go from being a God-fearing avid farmer to someone who required dependency to complete normal daily tasks.”

 “My Grandpa was my best friend.
-When he started exhibiting symptoms, we had no idea what we were in for with the fight,” explained April Spellman, corporate recruiter at Gray.
+When he started exhibiting symptoms, we had no idea what we were in for with the fight,” explained April Spellman, people & culture manager at Gray Solutions.
 “I watched Alzheimer’s disease take over my best friend, the man that had been such a great father, grandfather, friend, and brother.
 The disease made him unrecognizable both mentally and physically.”

 Alzheimer’s does not fight fair; it moves in, unannounced, and begins to take ground rapidly.
 Sometimes the disease progresses before anyone is even made aware.

 “I am so passionate about this fight, because someday I hope no family will ever have to go through this,” says Spellman.

 Need for Awareness

 “It took two years to obtain my mother’s Alzheimer’s diagnosis after maintaining notes about her behavior,” explains Rita Clark, application support administrator at Gray.
 “I discussed it with her primary care doctor who simply thought the behavior was due to grieving the loss of my daddy.”